Contracts and Commitments

 This policy describes the proper delegation of authority to execute contracts with external entities that bind Southern Methodist University and all legal entities under its control.

 This policy applies only to contracts between the University and a third party (i.e., a non-University entity).
 This policy does not apply to internal memoranda of understanding or similar agreements that govern internal relationships between University schools and divisions.
-This policy does not limit in any way the ultimate, and in some cases exclusive, power of the Board of Trustees of the University.
-Neither does it limit the power of the President pursuant to the Bylaws, nor does it limit the administrative powers of officers of the University to establish operating procedures relating to the review and approval of proposed contracts within their area of administration.
+This policy does not limit in any way the ultimate, and in some cases exclusive, power of the Board of Trustees of the University; nor does this policy limit the power of the President pursuant to the Bylaws or limit the administrative powers of officers of the University to establish operating procedures relating to the review and approval of proposed contracts within their area of administration.
 This policy supersedes any conflicting practice, policy, delegations, or guidelines.

-The Bylaws of the University designate the President of the University as the chief executive and administrative officer of the University, and assign to the President the power to “execute all deeds, deeds of trust, bills of sale, assignments, transfers, releases, notes, obligations or contracts, or other instruments of the University as he/she shall deem appropriate or as the Board of Trustees may direct.”
+All contracts involving the University must be signed by a University official with the appropriate Signature Authority.
+The Bylaws of the University designate the President of the University as the chief executive and administrative officer of the University, and authorize the President, except with respect to certain real estate, to “execute all deeds, deeds of trust, bills of sale, assignments, transfers, releases, notes, obligations or contracts, or other instruments of the University as he/she shall deem appropriate or as the Board of Trustees may direct.”
 (University Bylaws, Article IV).
-The Bylaws also permit the President to delegate the power to execute contracts to a particular Vice President in the event of the President’s absence or in the event of his/her temporary inability to act.
+The President also is authorized to delegate the power to execute contracts and other binding obligations of the University to other University employees as he or she sees proper.
+A University employee with Signature Authority from the President may not further delegate that authority to anyone else, unless otherwise authorized by the Board of Trustees or the President, and employees with Signature Authority may not combine their authorities in order to sign agreements that the employees, individually, do not have the authority to sign.

 4. General Policy